wground/Vicifons-Scraper/README.md

 ## Notes

+August 13: Minor improvements to enhanced_cleaner.py and orthography.py.

 August 12: Improved removal of chapter headings.
 Still need to look into caching problems if I ever need to re-scrape, or repurpose this code to scrape something else.

 August 11: Revised everything and updated to current version, merging scraping and cleaning functionality.
 Spent a lot of time trying to figure out the best way to scale scraping, though I'm still not really certain that we're good.
 There is a known issue with caching harming download speed about halfway throught the Vicifons filtered corpus.
 You may ask me: 'couldn't this be much easier if you just took directly from the XML datadump?'
 I answer: yes, but.